Yossef-Dawoad/Yossef-Dawoad/README.md

 - 👋 Hi, I’m @Yossef-Dawoad
-- communication and computer engineering student
+-  computer engineering fresh graduate
-- 👀 I’m interested in Backend & deep learning and building intelligent apps
+- 💞️ I love building intelligent apps
-- 🌱 I’m activly learning about Backend and ML Devlopment
+- 🌱 I’m activly learning about Full-Stack and ML Devlopment
-- 💞️ looking to collaborate on awesome DeepLearing Projects
 - 📫 How to reach me, you can send me an  [email](yossefdawoad15@gmail.com)

 <!---